UV Printing FAQ

 What file formats do you accept?

 Preferred: PDF/X, AI, EPS, SVG, TIFF, PNG (300 DPI).
-For texture height maps: 8-bit grayscale PNG or TIFF.
+For height maps: 8‑bit grayscale PNG or TIFF.

-Minimum / maximum order size?
+Minimum / maximum run?

-Is UV printing eco-friendly?
+Is UV printing environmentally friendly?